jasondevans/studyguides/CodingStudyGuide.md

 variables (of built-in or primitive type) that are defined at block scope, and which do not have explicit initialization are "value initialized" to 0 or false.
 This includes when a container (such as vector) is defined without explicit initialization for its elements -- they are value initialized.
-For arrays that are defined in block scope, there is no
+For arrays that are defined in block scope without explicit initialization, there is no initialization performed (I believe).

 #### Default initialization
 "Default initialization" means that all objects will be initialized with no-arg constructor,